BradleyCodeU/bradleycodeu.github.io/_apcsa/ch8designingclasses/Ch8GeometryClass.md

 category: ch8designingclasses
 title: Geometry Class
 ---
-Write static methods
+Create a class called Geometry that only contains static methods:

 - public static double cubeVolume(double h)
 - public static double cubeSurface(double h)
 - public static double cylinderVolume(double r, double h)
 - public static double cylinderSurface(double r, double h)

 that compute the volume and surface area of a cube with height h, and a cylinder with radius r and height h.

+In a separate GeometryTester file, write a program that will:

+1. create a variable named radius and initialize it to 3.5
+2. create a variable named height and initialize it to 2.5
+3. call all four methods
-Place them into a class called Geometry.
-Then write a tester program that prompts the user for the values of r and h, calls all four methods, and prints the results formatted with printf and rounded to the nearest hundredth.
+4. print the results formatted with printf and rounded to the nearest hundredth

 Sample output (formatted with printf and rounded to the nearest hundredth)
 ```
-Cube volume:           166.38
+Cube volume:             15.63
-Cube surface area:     181.50
+Cube surface area:       37.50
-Cylinder volume:        50.27
+Cylinder volume:         96.21
-Cylinder surface area:  75.40
+Cylinder surface area:  131.95
 ```